irish1986/dotfiles/docs/install.md

 > [!NOTE]
 > Windows Terminal requires Windows 10 2004 (build 19041) or later

-Install the [Windows Terminal from the Microsoft Store][store-install-link].
+Install the [Windows Terminal from the Microsoft Store](store-install-link).
 This allows you to always be on the latest version when we release new builds with automatic upgrades.

 ## Setup additionals fonts